YangletLiu/Tensor_Layer_Neural_Networks/readme.md

 4).
 In the testing phase, use the loss values to set weights as 1/loss; get the _x_ spectrals of a new image and input them into the _x_ trained subnetworks; ensemble the _x_ outputs by weighted sum to obtain the predicted label.

+Train 3 FC networks on 3 nodes using faderated learning method:
+1).
+Preprocess training dataset:
+- On node 1: the original training dataset.
+- On node 2 and node 3:
+  * Downsample each image into 28 images: divide each image into blocks of size 4 x 7; the first elements of all blocks are organized into the first downsampled image, the second elements of all blocks are organized into the second downsampled image, ... .
+Stack the 28 downsampled images, perform DCT on the data along the stacking-dimension (size 28) to obtain the transformed data.
+  * For node 2: Set the last 14 spectrals of the transformed data to 0, perform inverse DCT on the data along the stacking-demension (size 28) and inverse-downsample the data to original size, namely 28 x 28.

+  * For node 3: Set the first 14 spectrals of the transformed data to 0, perform inverse DCT on the data along the stacking-demension (size 28) and inverse-downsample the data to original size, namely 28 x 28.

+2).
+Train the 3 networks on the 3 nodes in synchronous parallel: Take the average of the 3 gradients computed on the 3 nodes; update the 3 networks with the average gradient using Adam optimizer.

+**Our spectral tensor networks with 28 subnetworks using faderated learning method**:
+- Train spectral tensor networks with all 28 subnetworks on node 1.
+- Train spectral tensor networks with the last 14 subnetworks on node2.
+- Train spectral tensor networks with the last 14 subnetworks on node3.

 ![avatar](./figs/mnist_acc.png)